imagekitio/docs-keep-a-changelog/api-reference/media-api/restore-file-version.md

 ```
 {% endswagger-response %}

-{% swagger-response status="404" description="If the requested file or file version is not found in the media library, then a 404 response is returned." %}
+{% swagger-response status="404" description="If the requested file is not found in the media library, then a 404 response is returned." %}
 ```javascript
 {
      "message": "The requested file does not exist.",